One of the questions we get the most is: “How is B2B ecommerce different than B2C ecommerce?”

 If you’re a veteran, you may be wondering what you can do to stand out from the crowd by taking insights from the business to consumer realm.

-In this post, we’ll talk about the similarities and disparities with B2B vs B2C ecommerce websites.
+In this post, we’ll talk about the similarities and disparities with B2B vs B2C ecommerce websites to achieve the best website optimization possible.
 First up – let’s get the basic definitions down.

 B2B – BUSINESS TO BUSINESS